 You know your small business better than anyone else.
 Just because a lender might qualify you for a cash flow loan doesn’t mean you should take one.
 Ideally, cash flow loans should be used to finance activities that will add positive cash flow to your business, in the near future.
 For much larger or long-term investments in your business, a conventional business loan with lower APR and longer repayment terms might make more sense.

-There are many factors to consider when evaluating whether or not to borrow funds.
+There are many factors to consider when evaluating loans for small business owners.
 One of the most important factors to consider is the total APR and other fees you would pay to borrow cash.
 You don’t want to get in over your head, so, you’ll want to make sure your future cash flows can repay the principal and interest of the loan in the required amounts and schedule as required by the terms and conditions of the loan.

 Want more great small business content like this, delivered straight to your inbox?
 Subscribe to the StreetShares blog!